The 2-local homotopy types of G_2-gauge groups: Introduction

-First, we recall the basic method for determining the homotopy types of $G$-gauge groups over $S^4$, which relates their homotopy types to Samelson products.
+First, we recall the basic method for determining the homotopy types of $G$-gauge groups over $S^4$, which relates them to Samelson products.
 We begin with the following homotopy fiber sequence of mapping spaces.